lists

 the test passes

-• I want to know what happens when the item is not in the list
+• I want to know what would happen if I try to remove an item that is not in the list

 self.assertEqual(a_list, [1, 0, 2, 0, 'n'])